cooperdylan19/wiens-law/README.md

 **Figure 1**: Plot of spectral radiance against a dimensionless parameter (defined in .py file).
 The function has one non-trivial root.
 <br />

 An appropriate initial guess would be approximately 5.
 Knowing there is a root at 0, the initial value can't be too small, or the NRM will solve for that root.
+After 1000 iterations, the calculated value of Wien's constant has a percentage difference of 0.17% compared to the literature value of 0.002898.